 This time, West Flagler reportedly filed the request for a stay to allegedly prevent Seminole from relaunching their Hard Rock Bet app.
 As reported, West Flagler stated that such an action would bring the Tribe an enormous competitive advantage: “Absent a stay, the Compact will give rise to hundreds of thousands, if not millions, of sports betting transactions that violate both state and federal law before this Court has the opportunity to address the merits.”

-As Bonita Springs venue is physically close to the Seminole’s Immokalee Casino and Hard Rock Tampa, the company claims that the impossibility to compete for the same customers will cause irreparable harm to the Bonita Springs.
+As the Bonita Springs venue is physically close to the Seminole’s Immokalee Casino and Hard Rock Tampa, the company claims that the impossibility of competing for the same customers will cause irreparable harm to the Bonita Springs.
 West Flagler reportedly stated: “If the Tribe is permitted to launch a statewide online sports betting operation, Applicants (and other non-tribal operators of gaming facilities that cannot offer online sports betting) will be irreparably harmed.”

 Supreme Court to Review The Case: